JamieMellway/FintechModule12Challenge/README.md

 * Machine Learning Model 1:
   * Balanced Accuracy Score: 0.9520479254722232
-  * True Positive: 18663
+  * True Negative: 18663
-  * False Positive: 56
+  * False Negative: 56
-  * False Negative: 102
+  * False Positive: 102
-  * True Negative: 563
+  * True Positive: 563
+  * Accuracy [(TP+TN)/(TP+TN+FP+FN)]: 0.99
-  * Healthy Loan Precision: 1.00
+  * Healthy Loan Precision [TN/(TN+FN)]: 1.00
-  * Healthy Loan Recall: 0.99
+  * Healthy Loan Recall [TN/(TN+FP)]: 0.99
-  * Healthy Loan F1 Score: 1.00
-  * High-Risk Loan Precision: 0.85
+  * High-Risk Loan Precision [TP/(TP+FP)]: 0.85
-  * High-Risk Loan Recall: 0.91
+  * High-Risk Loan Recall [TP/(TP+FN)]: 0.91
-  * High-Risk Loan F1 Score: 0.88

 * Machine Learning Model 2:
   * Balanced Accuracy Score: 0.9947308560359689
-  * True Positive: 55964
+  * True Negative: 55964
-  * False Positive: 286
+  * False Negative: 286
-  * False Negative: 307
+  * False Positive: 307
-  * True Negative: 55985
+  * True Positive: 55985
-  * Healthy Loan Precision: 0.99
+  * Accuracy [(TP+TN)/(TP+TN+FP+FN)]: 0.99
-  * Healthy Loan Recall: 0.99
+  * Healthy Loan Precision [TN/(TN+FN)]: 0.99
-  * Healthy Loan F1 Score: 0.99
+  * Healthy Loan Recall [TN/(TN+FP)]: 0.99
-  * High-Risk Loan Precision: 0.99
-  * High-Risk Loan Recall: 0.99
+  * High-Risk Loan Precision [TP/(TP+FP)]: 0.99
-  * High-Risk Loan F1 Score: 0.99
+  * High-Risk Loan Recall [TP/(TP+FN)]: 0.99

 ## Summary

 The second model performed much better.
-Oversampling the data fixed the issues with the low precision of the first model (0.99 versus 0.85).
+Oversampling the data fixed the issues with its high risk predictions.
 Oversampling is recommended for such imbalanced data.

 Giving out a high-risk loan is much worse than failing to grant a healthy loan.
-This means that we are more concerned with False Positives than we are with False Negatives.
-We want to minimize False Positives and so we want to maximize Precision.
-Precision here is more important than Recall.
-Since the second model had a precision of 0.99 versus the first model's 0.85 precision, we recommend the second model.
+This means that we are more concerned with False Negatives than we are with False Positives although both are important.
+We want to minimize False Negatives and so we want to maximize Healthy Loan Precision and High-Risk Loan Recall.
+Healthy Loan Precision values were similar with the two models (1.00 versus 0.99).
+High-Risk Loan Recall values improved from the first model (0.91) to the second model (0.99).

+It is also nice to see that the second model had a High-Risk Loan Precision of 0.99 versus the first model's 0.85 precision.

+Between the two models, the second model is recommended.